nodeit/webdev_workflows_tutorial2/readme.md

 ## Updating our Vagrantfile

-We will be running the exact same simple app and static files we did in the first tutorial but this time, we will tell Vagrant to use Ansible as our provisioner.
+We will be running the exact same simple app and static files we did in the first tutorial; but this time we will tell Vagrant to use Ansible as our provisioner.

 To do that, let's remove any references to shell scripts in our Vagrantfile and add the Ansible configuration: